Lee Brown (footballer): Portsmouth

 On 11 June 2018, Portsmouth announced they had signed Brown on a two-year deal from Bristol Rovers on a free transfer.
 He officially became a Pompey player on 1 July 2018 when his contract with Bristol Rovers expired.
 In March 2019, he won his first piece of silverware when Portsmouth won the 2018–19 EFL Trophy, defeating league rivals Sunderland 5–4 on penalties following a 2–2 draw after extra time.

 On 3 August 2020, Brown signed a two-year contract extension.

 AFC Wimbledon

 On 28 January 2022, Brown joined fellow League One side AFC Wimbledon on a free transfer.
+He was offered a new contract at the end of the 2023–24 season.

+On 2 July 2024, AFC Wimbledon confirmed that Brown had departed the club following the expiration of his contract.

+Personal life

+Whilst living in Bristol, Brown started B3 homes, a luxury property development company.

+In March 2025, Brown revealed that his retirement from football the previous summer had come following a breakdown in October 2023 having struggled to balance his football career with his successful property business.